Struggling to find the perfect domain name for your website?

 You can check this premium tool here: namestation.com

-Choose a name that fits your business.
-Good luck!
+Choose a blog name that aligns with your business, and good luck!

-If you have any questions or comments, feel free to leave a comment.
+If you have any questions or comments, please feel free to leave a comment.

 What a great topic.
 For my first blog, I spent two days trying to come up with the best name because I only get to do it one shot.
 For my next one, I’d be sure to keep the tips you have shared in mind.
 I really like the one about including exact keywords – but some of them might be way too long.
 Does name length affect ranking?
 Thanks for sharing those tips!